GithubPrankster/Vaportrace/README.md

 # Ok Uneven, now is this faster?
 Haha I don't know.
 You could help me make it faster though.
 Or not, maybe buy a threaddestroyer 23000K.

+# Credits where its due!
+Some of the libraries from Nothings are used.
+Syoyo's tinyobjloader is there for when I start working on model stuff.
+I thank some of the people from the Game Dev League discord's #misc-dev for helping me with some stuff.
+They are cool.